Image - Rob Carmier

 Photo by Melissa Bradley on Unsplash

-Climate Change
+Climate change

 We need trees to fight the climate crisis, and we need a lot of them!
 Yet climate change poses a threat to our future trees and the decisions we take now can impact the success and health of our future woodlands.
-We use the latest guidence and science to assess species and site suitability and build this into our planning.
+We use the latest guidance and data to assess species and site suitability and build this into our planning.
 This is an ever-changing world and we always keep our eyes open to new ways of thinking and working to address humanity’s biggest threat.